aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/8_build_dispenser/_index.md

 Follow each step in order and use the *Open for detailed step-by-step instructions* if required.

-### Specific action to complete
+### Bill of Materials

-1. Verify that you have all necessary parts:
+Verify that you have all the necessary parts.
+Some parts may already be installed from the previous labs, such as the 9V battery lead and ESP32-DevKitC development board into the controller board.

     - Base plate
     - 1/2" PVC Cap (white)
     - 1/2"x1' PVC pipe (orange)